Authorize AI-driven state transitions before they bind the enterprise.

 Technical view

-The proof surface preserves Decision API result, execution-boundary trace, no-bind receipt, route maturity, replay, pressure tests, hashes, and selected semantic projection fields.
+The proof surface preserves Decision API result, execution-boundary trace, no-bind receipt, route maturity, replay, pressure tests, hashes, strict-six artifacts, Batch DAP surfaces, selected semantic projection fields, and production-evidence limitations.

 What is available today